MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/6-summary.md

 1. You accessed a sample Spring Boot web application and configured it.

-1. You use Terraform to provision a MySQL database, and an Azure App Service.
+1. Provisioned a MySQL database, and an Azure App Service using Terraform.

 1. Configured your GIT repository to use GitHub actions to provision and deploy its resources on demand.